OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 You probably want to look at the example configuration files found in this RPM::

-  rpm -q slurm-example-configs
+  rpm -ql slurm-example-configs

-On the *Head/Master* node you should build a slurm.conf_ configuration file.
+On the Slurm_ *Head* node you should build a slurm.conf_ configuration file.
 When it has been fully tested, then slurm.conf_ must be copied to all other nodes.

 It is **mandatory** that the slurm.conf_ file is identical on all nodes in the system!